lkleinbrodt/Copycat/README_AI.md

-# Context Bundler - Project Overview for AI
+# CopyCat - Project Overview for AI

 This document summarizes the codebase for LLM agents that need to understand or modify the project.